Winslow Eliot: Personal life

 Eliot was born on August 19, 1956, in New York City.
 When she was two years old, her father, the art editor of Time magazine, received a Guggenheim Fellowship and the family moved to Spain.
 Her parents decided to leave Time Inc., and remain abroad.
 They spent several years living in Greece and took a freighter trip from Yugoslavia to Japan.
 They lived in Rome, Italy for three years, where Eliot attended the Overseas School of Rome.
 In 1967 the family moved to Sussex, England, where she enrolled at Michael Hall School, a school based on Waldorf method of education.
 After receiving her high school diploma in 1974, she moved to Claremont, California, where she attended Scripps College.
 Graduating in 1977 with a degree in Modern European Studies, she then attended the Publishing Procedures Course at Radcliffe College.
 Afterward, Eliot moved to New York City, where she worked at several publishing houses and magazines, including Simon & Schuster, Doubleday, Time, and Fortune magazine.
-From 1983 – 1986, five of her romance novels were published by Rapture Romance, a publishing line produced by New American Library.
+From 1983 to 1986, five of her romance novels were published by Rapture Romance, a publishing line produced by New American Library.

 In 1986, Eliot married Tom Stier, and in 1988 they had their first child, Samantha Stier; in 1990 a son, Eliot Stier, was born.
-In 1993 her first mainstream novel was published by St. Martin’s Press: The Bright Face of Danger.
-In 1996 the family moved to Great Barrington, Massachusetts, where she taught at the Great Barrington Rudolf Steiner School and later at the Great Barrington Waldorf High School.
+In 1993, her first mainstream novel was published by St. Martin’s Press: The Bright Face of Danger.
+In 1996, the family moved to Great Barrington, Massachusetts, where she taught at the Great Barrington Rudolf Steiner School and later at the Great Barrington Waldorf High School.

 Eliot received her Waldorf High School Teaching diploma from the Center for Anthroposophy in Keene, NH in 2005.
 Herself a Waldorf graduate, she is an advocate for Waldorf education.
 From 2005 to 2007, she taught English and worked as the Community Relations Director at the Honolulu Waldorf School in Hawai’i.
 When she returned to Massachusetts, she published two more novels: Heaven Falls, A Perfect Gem., and The Happiness Cure.